rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

 ### Privileged Access for Rancher v2.5+

-When the Rancher server is deployed in the Docker container, a local Kubernetes cluster is installed within the container, then Rancher is deployed on the cluster.
-Because privileged access is required to run containers within containers, you will need to install Rancher with the `--privileged` option in order to access many features of Rancher, including deploying pods on the local Kubernetes cluster.
+When the Rancher server is deployed in the Docker container, a local Kubernetes cluster is installed within the container for Rancher to use.
+Because many features of Rancher run as deployments, and privileged mode is required to run containers within containers, you will need to install Rancher with the `--privileged` option.

 # Requirements for OS, Docker, Hardware, and Networking